awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli-codebuild.md

 **To create an Elastic Beanstalk application that uses CodeBuild**

-1. Include an CodeBuild build specification file, [https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html), in your application folder\.
+1. Include a CodeBuild build specification file, [https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html), in your application folder\.

 1. Add an `eb_codebuild_settings` entry with options specific to Elastic Beanstalk to the file\.